BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 NOTE: In a production environment the authorization header should not be hardcoded into the application.

-Alternatively you can provide an Observable of an `LrsConfig` which will be injected into the `XapiClient`.
+Alternatively you can provide an Observable of an `XapiConfig` which will be injected into the `XapiClient`.

 For example: